Overv/Open.GL/content/framebuffers.md

 	glBindFramebuffer( GL_FRAMEBUFFER, frameBuffer );

-The first parameter specifies the framebuffer the image should be attached to.
+The first parameter specifies the target the framebuffer should be attached to.
 OpenGL makes a distinction here between `GL_DRAW_FRAMEBUFFER` and `GL_READ_FRAMEBUFFER`.
 The framebuffer bound to read is used in calls to `glReadPixels`, but since this distinction in normal applications is fairly rare, you can have your actions apply to both by using `GL_FRAMEBUFFER`.

 	glDeleteFramebuffers( 1, &frameBuffer );